 7. Utilities & Wi-Fi

-Utilities are another key expense.
-Always check with the homeowner whether water, electricity, gas, and Wi-Fi are included in the rent, as they may not always be covered.
+Utilities are another key hidden rental cost.
+Always check with the landlord whether water, electricity, gas, and Wi-Fi are included in the rent, as they may not always be covered.

-For a couple renting a 3-room HDB flat, you’re looking at an estimated $80-$100 monthly for just utilities and another $40-$50 or so for Wi-Fi.
+For a couple renting a 3-room HDB flat, you’re looking at an estimated $80 to $100 monthly for just utilities and another $40 to $50 for Wi-Fi.

 Top tip: If you’re sharing an apartment, splitting utilities can sometimes lead to conflicts due to a difference in personal habits, so it might be a good idea to look for apartments with fixed rent that includes the monthly utilities.